vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 with embedded punctuation.
 You want CS to know that the entire phrase is considered a single entity.
 So
 ```
-u: (“Dr. Watson”)
+u: ("Dr. Watson")
-u: ( “The Beatles”)
+u: ( "The Beatles")
 ```

-## Interjections, “discourse acts”, and concept sets
+## Interjections, "discourse acts", and concept sets

 Some words and phrases have interpretations based on whether they are at sentence start or not.
-E.g., good day, mate and It is a good day are different for “good day”.
+E.g., good day, mate and It is a good day are different for "good day".
 Likewise sure and I am sure are different.
 Words that have a different meaning at the start of a sentence are commonly called interjections.

 In ChatScript these are defined by the `livedata/interjections.txt` file.
-In addition, the file augments this concept with “discourse acts”, phrases that are like an interjection.
+In addition, the file augments this concept with "discourse acts", phrases that are like an interjection.
 All interjections and discourse acts map to concept sets, which come thru as the user input instead of what they wrote.
 For example _yes_ and _sure_ and _of course_ are all treated as meaning the discourse act of agreement in the interjections file.
 So you don’t see _yes_, I will go coming out of the engine.
 The interjections file will remap that to the sentence `~yes`, breaking off that into its own